 GRN-informed single-cell foundation model combining gene regulatory hierarchy priors with long-sequence Mamba modeling for clustering, batch integration, perturbation modeling, and drug response prediction.

-RegFormer is a single-cell foundation model published in Nature Communications in 2026 that combines gene regulatory network (GRN) priors with long-sequence Mamba state-space modeling.
+RegFormer is a single-cell foundation model developed by BGI Research and first posted to bioRxiv in January 2025 (later published in Nature Communications in 2026) that combines gene regulatory network (GRN) priors with long-sequence Mamba state-space modeling.
 By incorporating regulatory-hierarchy priors derived from public GRN databases, RegFormer biases its representations toward biologically meaningful regulatory dependencies rather than relying purely on data-driven attention.

 The Mamba backbone enables efficient long-sequence modeling — operating over thousands of gene tokens per cell — at lower computational cost than full self-attention transformers.
 Across clustering, batch integration, perturbation modeling, and drug response prediction benchmarks, RegFormer consistently outperforms scGPT, Geneformer, scFoundation, and scBERT.